stefanks/SoftwareLockMass/README.md

 ### Command Line Version Usage

-The two required parameters are the paths to spectra and identifications files.
+The two required parameters are the paths to spectra and identifications files:
 ```shell
 SoftwareLockMassCommandLine.exe spectra.mzML identifications.mzid
 ```